-When you have advanced through all of the digits of the time server address, the autoloader displays ${\tt Enter}$ to save.
+When you have advanced through all of the digits of the time server address, the autoloader displays Enter to save.

-- NOTE: If you make a mistake, press Escape to backspace to the digit you want to change. - 5.
-Press Enter.
+NOTE: If you make a mistake, press Escape to backspace to the digit you want to change.

+- 5. Press Enter.
 New Time Server xxx.xxx.xxx appears on the LCD.
 You do not need to reboot the autoloader. - 6.
-Press Escape or Enter to return to the Ethernet submenu automatically appears at the first digit.
+Press Escape or Enter to return to the Ethernet submenu.